flukejones/rog-core/README.md

 The daemon also saves the settings per mode as the keyboard does not do this itself - this means cycling through modes with the Aura keys will use the settings that were used via CLI.

+Daemon mode creates a config file at `/etc/rogcore.conf` which you can edit a little of.
+Most parts will be byte arrays, but you can adjust things like `mode_performance`.

 ### DBUS Input

 Paths: